Download a Yeast 2026 promotional poster!

 You will not be able to upload your talk on the computer at the podium.

 You can look up your presentation time on the Author Abstract Assignments page.
-All presentation times will be shown in Pacific Daylight Time.
+All presentation times are shown in Pacific Daylight Time.

 You must register for the conference by April 16 to confirm your participation.